We offer personalized addiction and mental health services to help individuals reclaim their lives.

 Receive an assessment, make a referral, or learn more about our treatment programs for substance use and mental health disorders.

-We support individuals in securing stable housing and building skills for independent living.
+We provide supportive housing, assist individuals and families with securing a stable home, and help build skills for independent living.

 Make a difference in the lives of New Yorkers as an employee of Samaritan Daytop Village.

-We are a leading provider of substance use treatment, mental health services, and supportive housing programs across New York City, Long Island, and the Hudson Valley.
-With more than 60 locations, we offer a wide range of behavioral health and addiction recovery services tailored to meet the unique needs of individuals and families.
+We are a leading nonprofit provider of treatment for substance use and mental health disorders, supportive housing programs, and recovery services across New York City, Long Island, and the Hudson Valley.
+With more than 80 programs, we offer a wide range of behavioral health and transitional housing services tailored to meet the unique needs of individuals and families.

-From residential treatment and outpatient programs to medication-assisted treatment (MAT), counseling, and case management, Samaritan is committed to delivering compassionate, person-centered care that promotes long-term recovery and personal growth.
+From residential treatment and outpatient programs to medication-assisted treatment (MAT), counseling, and case management, Samaritan is dedicated to providing compassionate, person-centered care that promotes long-term recovery from addiction, self-sufficiency, and personal growth.

-Our specialized programs also include veterans services, transitional and permanent housing, reentry support, primary healthcare, and youth and family services.
+Our specialized programs also include veterans’ services, permanent supportive housing, re-entry support, primary healthcare, youth and family services, and an older adult center.
 Whether someone is struggling with opioid addiction, co-occurring mental health disorders, or homelessness, Samaritan Daytop Village offers the tools and resources needed to build a healthier, more stable future.

-We partner with healthcare providers, courts, shelters, and community organizations to ensure that every New Yorker has access to the support they need—regardless of background, income, or circumstance.
+We partner with healthcare, medical, educational, and job training/vocational providers, as well as treatment courts, the criminal justice system, and other community organizations to ensure that every New Yorker has access to the support they need—regardless of background, income, or circumstance.

 Your support helps us continue to offer vital services for New Yorkers in need.
 Together, we can empower more individuals to overcome challenges and build brighter futures.

-Learn how Samaritan Daytop Village has helped individuals and families transform their lives through compassion, care, and support.
+Through compassion, care, and support, Samaritan Daytop Village has helped individuals and families transform their lives.
+Read their stories.

 Founder of Giving Friends